 Staging of thalassemia is based on the number of packed red blood cells the patient has received.
 Patients who received less than 100 units are considered as stage I. Those who have received between 100 and 400 units of packed red blood cells are considered as stage II patients.
 Patients with symptoms and signs suggestive of heart failure, usually have received more than 400 units of packed red blood cells, are considered as stage III patients.

 Epidemiology of Thalassemia in Children

-Beta and alpha-thalassemia major are very rarely seen but their incidence is rising.
+Beta and alpha-thalassemia major are very rarely seen, but their incidence is rising.
 Approximately, 10 to 14 new cases of beta-thalassemia major are diagnosed per year in California alone.
 The most likely cause of higher numbers of thalassemia cases in California can be explained by the larger number of Asian immigrants in that state.
-Beta thalassemias are more commonly diagnosed in people from Asian heritage especially Southeast Asia.
+Beta thalassemias are more commonly diagnosed in people from an Asian heritage, especially Southeast Asia.

 The thalassemias usually have an equal incidence in both sexes without any significant differences.
 Beta thalassemia major can be diagnosed at birth or shortly after once the levels of Hb F drops.
 Neonates with unexplained hypochromic microcytic anemia should be evaluated for possible thalassemia.

 Pathophysiology of Thalassemia